-Simocarcinus camelus pinnirostris KLUNZINGER. a.
-Dorsal aspect of carapace of female from Tosa Bay. b.
-Profile view of the anterior portion of carapace of same. $(a \times 2.2; b \times 3.4.)$
+Simocarcinus camelus pinnirostris KLUNZINGER.

+- a.
+Dorsal aspect of carapace of female from Tosa Bay.b.
+Profile view of the anterior portion - Profile view of the anterior portion of carapace of same. (a×2·2; b×3·4.)

-The gastric tubercles are three, of which the two anterior are larger and arranged side by side in front of the other.
-The pseudorostrum is more sunken at the base than in KLUNZINGER's figure and is very long and slender, both inferior borders being somewhat serrated: the tip of the pseudorostrum is obtusely pointed, having a lobule on either ventral side. thus these three lobules form a threepronged fork.
-Of the two antero-lateral lobes. the anterior is a little longer than the posterior.
+The gastric tubercles are three, of which the two anterior are larger and arranged side by side in front of the other. pseudorostrum is more sunken at the base than in KLUNZINGER's figure and is very long and slender, both inferior borders somewhat serrated: the tip of the pseudorostrum is obtusely pointed, having a lobule on either ventral side. thus these three lobules form a threepronged fork.
+Of the two antero-lateral lobes.

+anterior is a little longer than the posterior.
 The postocular tooth is much more prominent than in any other related species of this genus.
 To my regret, all the trunk legs of our single specimen have been lost.

-1 9, Tosa-Okinosima, Prof. T. KAMOHARA.
+1 ♀, Tosa-Okinosima, Prof. T. KAMOHARA.